thinkshout/mailchimp/README.txt

   * If you use a drush make workflow, see the example drush makefile: mailchimp.make.example.

-  * The MailChimp PHP library exist in your Druapl installation either via Libraries module or via Composer
+  * The MailChimp PHP library exist in your Drupal installation either via Libraries module or via Composer

     If you are using Libraries module for version 7.x-4.x: